MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/sharing-limit-accidental-exposure.md

 # Limit accidental exposure to files when sharing with guests

+When sharing files and folders with guests, there are a variety of options to reduce the chances of accidentally sharing confidential information.
+You can choose from the options in this article to best meet the needs of your organization.

-## Set Anyone link permission to View
+## Set Anyone link permissions to View

-If people in your organization do a lot of anonymous sharing, but you're concerned about unauthenticated guests modifying content, you can set the default permissions for Anyone links to View.
-Your users can change this to Edit when they share, but with a default of View, it's less likely that users will share with edit permissions unintentionally.
+If people in your organization need to do anonymous sharing, but you're concerned about unauthenticated guests modifying content, you can set the permissions for Anyone links to View.
+This will prevent unauthenticated users from modifying content in your organization.

 To set the default Anyone link permissions
 1. In the SharePoint admin center, in the left navigation, click **Sharing**.